shazow/whatsabi/README.md

 import { ethers } from "ethers";
 import { whatsabi } from "@shazow/whatsabi";

+// Works with any provider (or client) library like Ethers.js, Viem, or Web3.js! const provider = ethers.getDefaultProvider();
-const provider = ethers.getDefaultProvider(); // substitute with your fav provider const address = "0x00000000006c3852cbEf3e08E8dF289169EdE581"; // Or your fav contract address
+const address = "0x00000000006c3852cbEf3e08E8dF289169EdE581"; // Or your fav contract address

 // Quick-start: